NicHub/stewart-platform-esp32/README.md

 ## ABSTRACT

-Implementation of the Stewart Platform — a 6-degrees of freedom hexapod — on the ESP32.
+This is an implementation of a 6-degrees of freedom hexapod — also called *Stewart Platform* — on the ESP32.
 The actuators are PWM rotary servo motors and the program is written in Arduino C for Platform IO.
+This project is done is the frame of the *P19 project* at the [Microclub](https://microclub.ch).

 Currently the platform can be operated:

 - with a Nunchuck
-- with C++ code (see `Hexapod_Demo.cpp`)
+- with C++ code (see [`Hexapod_Demo.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/src/Hexapod_Demo.cpp))
-- with G-Code through serial (see `python/gcode2serial.py`)
+- with G-Code through serial (see [`python/gcode2serial.py`](https://github.com/NicHub/stewart-platform-esp32/blob/master/python/gcode2serial.py))

-The kinematics calculation is done in `Hexapod_Kinematics.cpp` and can be also be used in a desktop C++ program.
+The kinematics calculation is done in [`Hexapod_Kinematics.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/src/Hexapod_Kinematics.cpp) and can be also be used in a desktop C++ program.
 I managed to compile it with `g++` on *macOS Mojave*.
-See `hexapod_app/hexapod_app.cpp`.
+See [`hexapod_app/hexapod_app.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/hexapod_app/hexapod_app.cpp).

 ## HOME PAGE OF THE PROJECT